9 Cat Skin Problems You Shouldn’t Ignore (With Pictures)

 https://cf.ltkcdn.net/cats/cat-health/images/slide/320294-768x768-feline-chin-acne.jpg

-Feline acne shows up as blackheads, pimples and sores on the chin and lower face of your cat.
+Feline acne shows up as blackheads, pimples, and sores on the chin and lower face of your cat.
 The condition can be quite irritating.
-Cats with acne tend to rub their faces on the floor or rub at their chins with their feet, and can sometimes improve if they are not allowed to eat or drink out of plastic bowls.
-Stainless steel or ceramic bowls are better.
-This skin condition sometimes requires antibiotics prescribed by your vet.
-Washing your cat's chin with soap and water can also help improve the acne.
+Cats with acne tend to rub their faces on the floor or rub at their chins with their feet, and can sometimes improve if their bowls are switched from plastic to stainless steel or ceramic bowls, as these are better.
+This skin condition sometimes requires antibiotics prescribed by your vet, though washing your cat's chin with soap and water can often help improve the acne.

 Wounds and Abscesses